MerchantPug/apugli-docs/docs/power_types/detonate.md

 [Power Type](../power_types.md).

-Defines the entity group of the player, mostly used for determining enchantment bonus damage towards the player.
-A player should only have one of this or `origins:entity_group`.

-If you'd like to use the vanilla entity groups use `origins:entity_group` instead.
+An active power that summons an explosion at the entity's position as well as killing the entity.
+This power can double in explosive power if the player has either Charged status effect.

-Type ID: `apugli:entity_group`
+Type ID: `apugli:detonate`

 ### Fields